The News-Gazette (Champaign–Urbana)

 The News-Gazette is a daily newspaper serving eleven counties in the eastern portion of Central Illinois and specifically the Champaign–Urbana metropolitan area.
 Since November 2019 it is published daily Tuesday through Sunday.
 Based in Champaign, Illinois, the paper is owned, along with sister radio stations WDWS, WKIO and WHMS, by Community Media Group, Inc., which purchased it in November 2019 after the paper filed for bankruptcy.
+The News-Gazette has 23,000 subscribers and 50,000 daily readers as of 2025.
+The newspaper's website is the most viewed commercial website in East Central Illinois as of 2015.
+It is viewed by around 30,000–35,000 unique visitors a day, and receives 3.5 million page views per month.

 History

 The paper traces its history to the Urbana Union, founded in 1852.
 By the turn of the century, it had moved to Champaign and become the Champaign Daily News.
 In 1919, David W. Stevick, owner and publisher of the Daily News, bought the Champaign Daily Gazette and merged them into the current paper.
-He died in 1935 and passed it to his widow, Helen M. Stevick.
-Helen died in 1967 and was succeeded by her daughter, Marajen Stevick Chinigo, who ran the paper until her death in 2002.
+He died in 1935 and passed it to his widow, Helen M. Stevick, who died in 1967 and was succeeded by her daughter, Marajen Stevick Chinigo.
+She ran the paper until her death in 2002.

-In 1979, the paper's longtime rival, the Champaign-Urbana Courier, ceased publication.
+In 1979, the paper's longtime rival, the Champaign–Urbana Courier, ceased publication.
 This left Champaign with only one daily newspaper for the first time.

 From its founding until June 2009, the News-Gazette published its main edition in the afternoon.
 The paper was well known in the area as being one of the few afternoon papers left.
 Beginning in the late 1990s, the paper printed an edition specifically geared towards Champaign and Urbana that was published in the morning.
 Due to the decreasing revenue from print advertising, the News-Gazette switched to morning publication only on June 1, 2009.

 Since 1937, it has been co-owned with the area's oldest commercial radio station, WDWS.
 An FM sister was added in 1949; it is now WHMS.
 Another rock station, WUIL (now WKIO), was purchased in May 2010.

-The News-Gazette has a circulation ranging from 22,000–30,000 (depending on the day of the week).

-The News-Gazette is well-known and acclaimed for its sports section.
-It has consistently ranked among the top sports sections among small markets in the country.
-Loren Tate, a Champaign sports writer and broadcaster, has been covering the Illinois Fighting Illini for the News-Gazette and WDWS since 1965.